felix-gradr/LLM-test/goal.md

 ### Current Sub-goal
 Empower yourself, set up things in the following order:
-- 1. Safeguard edits, ensuring an edit does not break the entire system.
+- 1. Expand the plan.md significantly, so each model request has a better anchor and knows "where to begin", what is being worked on currently.
 - 2. Leverage chained LLM calls to optimize context and perform function calls.
 An example could be lighter weight models (o4-mini) querying the codebase (as it grows larger) or writing patches.
 Outsource "easy" job to o4-mini and keep heavy reasoning tasks to o3

 ### What Can you change